HakimMohammed/DigitalBanking/server/README.md

 ## Overview

 This application provides a RESTful API for a digital banking system with the following features:
-- Customer management (create, read, update, delete)
+- CustomerInterface management (create, read, update, delete)
 - Bank account management (current accounts with overdraft, savings accounts with interest)
 - Transaction processing (credit, debit, transfer)
 - Transaction history viewing with pagination